hannahilea/hannahilea.github.io/blog/just-flag/src.md

 ---
-title: 'The "just" Flag: A sign of minimization 🚩'
+title: 'The "just" flag: A sign of minimization 🚩'
 type: Musing
 tags: [TODO]
 description: Learn to recognize a conversational mark of casual minimization, masquerading as a casual filler word.
-created: 2025-12-18
+created: 2026-1-8
-published: Thu, 18 Dec 2025 22:00:00 EST
+published: Thu, 8 Jan 2026 22:00:00 EST
 ---

-Many years ago, after a particularly spicy meeting of our cross-functional engineering team, a teammate-friend noted to me that whenever someone uses the word "just" he takes it as a sign that the speaker probably hasn't spent much time thinking about the complexities of the thing they're proposing.[^cite]
+Years ago after a ~~frustratingly spicy~~ fairly typical engineering team meeting, a teammate-friend noted to me that whenever someone uses the word "just" when describing how a problem should be solved he takes it as a sign that the speaker probably hasn't spent much time thinking about the complexities of the thing they're proposing should be done.[^cite] His observation stuck with me, and I use it constantly to recognize---and avoid!---inadvertent minimizations in my communications with others and when working through my own tasks.

+[^cite]: When I asked him if he remembered this conversation---it was nearly a decade ago, after all!---he said, "This topic is one I do think about often, and is definitely a guiding principle for technical communication for me.
+I’m not sure I have a name for it and can’t recall pontificating about it recently… I honestly don’t remember discussing it with you but seems like something I probably would have done :-).
+I can’t claim originality here, although not sure where I first encountered the idea myself… maybe it’s best to credit me anonymously since for all I can remember I heard it from someone else!"

-[^cite]: Due to the vagaries of time, I don't remember his precise wording---I do, however, remember that it was delivered in a conversationally neutral and off-hand manner, and was an admirably diplomatic take of an otherwise infuriating meeting.
-I have been attempting to match this sardonic delivery every since.
+    Due to the vagaries of time, I don't remember his precise wording---I do, however, remember that it was delivered in a conversationally neutral and off-hand tone, and was an admirably diplomatic take on what I experienced as a ~~particularly spicy~~ fairly typically frustrating meeting.
+I have been attempting to match this delivery ever since.

-His astute observation stuck with me: I have taken to calling it the "Just" Flag, teaching teammates (and friends) about it, and using it constantly to recognize---and avoid!---inadvertent minimizations in my own communication.
+I've taken to calling this phenomenon **the "just" flag**---use of the word "just" to flag potentially unintentional minimization.

+I've found that recognizing use of "just" in myself and others has helped me be more specific and less oblivious in my own speech, and request appropriate clarification from others who've used it around me.

+I've actively shared the "just" flag with my teammates and friends alike, and have found that in

 Specifically,

-> **The "Just" Flag** is recognition of use of the word "just" and the high likelihood of its use glossing over complexities in the item under discussion.
+> **The "Just" Flag**: recognizing that casual use of the word "just" is often an indication that complexities in the item under discussion are being glossed over, possibly unintentionally.

-The "Just" Flag itself---and the use of the word "just" in general!--- is morally neutral and has no inherent virtue: there is nothing good or bad about using the word "just" or in calling out its useage.
-The goal is to recognize that it often does set an unintended contextual tone, such that recognizing it in yourself and others can help you be better and kinder in your own speech, and request appropriate clarification from others who've used it.
+Both use of the word "just" nor calling out a "just flag" are morally neutral: there is nothing good or bad about using the word "just" or in calling out its usage.

+In case it doesn't go without saying, use of the word "just" is not problematic---the situation is Recognizing that casual use of the adverb "just" sets a contextual tone that may not be intended by the speaker enables both speaker and audience to clarify intent and prevent miscommunication.

-> Corollary: When the word "just" shows up in an instruction from someone, it is worth thinking extra carefully about the task at hand before agreeing to it.
+> Corollary: When the word "just" shows up in an instruction from someone, it is worth thinking extra carefully about the task at hand rather than assuming it is a trivially simple task.

-Learning to recognize the Just Flag in your own speech and that of the people around you will help you build a more accurate understanding of the context around you.
+Learning to recognize the Just Flag in your own speech and that of the people around you can help you build a more accurate understanding of the context around you.
 Specifically, it can help you recognize when you might be inadvertently minimizing something to the people around you.

 > Sidebar: I can't figure out a consistent way to write about it: The just flag?
 The Just Flag?
 The "just" flag?
 The "Just" Flag? :shrug: